 BuiltWith.com is an amazing website that does exactly as its name implies.
 Simply enter a store’s URL and BuiltWith will return a profile that tells you which ecommerce and shopping cart technologies the store is using, along with a range of other results describing how the website was built.
 Depending on the store, you can also identify helpful information like which apps and widgets the store is using, for everything from advertising to analytics.

 BuiltWith and Wappalyzer’s websites also offer up-to-date overviews of the ecommerce platform market share—in other words, which ecommerce platforms power the highest number of online stores.
-As of 2018, WooCommerce for WordPress is holding strong at #1, but hosted platforms like Shopify and BigCommerce continue to expand their reach.
+As March 2019, WooCommerce Checkout is holding on at #1, but Shopify is hot in its heels and growing quickly.

-Where the Inspector does come in handy is when you want to find out which theme or template a website was built with.
-You should note that the method and results will vary based on the platform the site is running on, and in many cases the answer will be a custom-built theme.
+Like the Shopify theme/app detector, the Inspector tool can verify which theme or template a website was built with.
+You should note that the method and results will vary based on the platform the site is running on, and in many cases, the answer will be a custom-built theme.

-If you find that a store is running on Shopify, the fastest way to identify the theme is to go into the Inspector, click the “Console” tab, and beside the chevron (or arrow or angle bracket or whatever you want to call it) type Shopify.theme and hit return/enter.
+If you find that a store is running on Shopify, go into the Inspector, click the “Console” tab, and beside the chevron (or arrow or angle bracket or whatever you want to call it) type Shopify.theme and hit return/enter.
 You should get a result with the name of the theme.
 Sometimes it will be a premium theme available for purchase online (if the theme’s code has been customized, its name might be something like “Copy of [theme name]”), or if it’s a fully custom-built theme, the name will be something unrecognizable.

-BigCommerce recently relaunched their theme framework, so right now there isn’t a simple or uniform solution for identifying themes on that platform.
+Since BigCommerce relaunched their theme framework in 2016, there isn’t a simple or uniform solution for identifying themes on that platform.
 You can plumb around in the Inspector or view the page source and take a look at the CSS, or you can compare the store in question to the themes in BigCommerce’s theme store.
 The same goes for other platforms, where a command-F “theme” search in the Elements tab might reveal something helpful.

 WordPress theme search

-These days, WordPress powers nearly 40% of the internet.
+These days, WordPress powers one-third of the internet.
 A significant number of those sites are doing ecommerce with plugins like WooCommerce, while others have incorporated the Shopify buy button.

 Many, many, many WordPress sites are also using pre-made themes and templates, and there are several free tools available, such as What WP Theme is That and WP Theme Detector, that can tell you which WordPress theme a site is using.
 You won’t get an answer for every query—many sites use proprietary or customized themes, while others find ways of hiding this information—but if you find a site you like that’s running on WordPress, it’s worth a search.